Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining: Experiment

+The quantitative results on RICH~\cite{huang2022capturing} are shown in \cref{tab:rich_comp}.
+The symbols $^*$, $^\ddagger$, and $^\dagger$ denote the inclusion of images, scene scans, and calibrated camera poses as inputs, respectively.
+In the camera coordinate system, PA-MPJPE and MPJPE assess motion quality after root alignment, removing positional effects.
+Compared to GVHMR+SMPLify \cite{shen2024world,bogo2016keep}, our method reduces PA-MPJPE by 4.5 mm, demonstrating stronger expressive power in reconstructing motion details.
 In world coordinate evaluation with temporal alignment, our method achieves superior global trajectory estimation.
-For absolute error (Abs-MPJPE), we compare primarily with SA-HMR~\cite{shen2023learning}, another environment-aware model that uses camera poses.
-Our Abs-MPJPE is significantly lower, reaching $111.5mm$, despite not requiring specialized equipment such as environmental point clouds, making our spatial constraints more practical and easier to deploy.
+Furthermore, when compared with methods that also take calibrated camera poses as input (marked with $^\dagger$), our approach achieves lower errors in Abs-MPJPE, indicating more accurate estimation of absolute positions.
+Notably, this is achieved without requiring scanned environmental parameters as in SA-HMR~\cite{shen2023learning}, making our spatial constraints both more practical and easier to deploy in real-world settings.
 Additionally, our results show smoother motion, and the slightly higher foot-sliding error compared to GVHMR~\cite{shen2024world} is due to our not using foot-sliding as a post-processing optimization like GVHMR~\cite{shen2024world}, which we plan to add in future.

-Qualitative comparisons in Fig.\ref{fig:comp} show global trajectories after first-frame alignment.
+Qualitative comparisons in \cref{fig:comp} show global trajectories after first-frame alignment.
 For out-of-distribution actions like squatting and bending, Our method generates more realistic poses.
 Regression-based methods, limited by their 3D training data, often fail to recover reasonable poses when initial estimates are poor, despite 2D keypoint optimization.
-In contrast, our pretraining effectively learns motion priors that improve generalization to unseen actions.
-Fig.\ref{fig:comp_world} compares absolute poses in world coordinates (without alignment) between our method and SA-HMR~\cite{shen2023learning} in a shared coordinate system, highlighting global positioning differences.
-SA-HMR shows notable errors in global position and body scale, while our results align more closely with ground truth.
+In contrast, our pretraining effectively learns motion priors that improve generalization to unseen actions. \cref{fig:comp_world} compares absolute poses in world coordinates (without alignment) between our method and SA-HMR~\cite{shen2023learning} in a shared coordinate system, highlighting global positioning differences.
+SA-HMR~\cite{shen2023learning} shows notable errors in global position and body scale, while our results align more closely with ground truth.